pniemczyk/light_operations/README.md

 end
 ```

-Register success and fails action is avialable by `#on` like :
+Register success and fails action is available by `#on` like:

 ```ruby
   def create